Guru Unlocks New Business Opportunities Using Amazon OpenSearch Service (Successor to Amazon Elasticsearch Service)

 As a startup looking to grow quickly while releasing new features, Guru found that AWS could provide the reliability, scalability, and elasticity the company needed to continue to innovate.
 “One thing that’s great about AWS is that it’s self-service: you can move as fast as you want within the environment itself,” says Steve Mayernick, director of product marketing at Guru.
 “You can get in really quickly, use whatever systems are necessary for your startup, and then just iterate and iterate and iterate.
 You can build everything up without needing permission to engage with a third-party vendor that might slow you down.”

 Guru Technologies provides knowledge management software that helps organizations manage and access critical internal information.

 - Reduced time and resources spent on Elasticsearch management

 - Ran experiments by replaying up to a half-billion queries

 - Reduced experimentation time from weeks to hours

 - Improved search relevancy by 10%

 AWS Services Used

-Amazon Elasticsearch Service
+Amazon OpenSearch Service

 Amazon EMR is the industry-leading cloud big data platform for processing vast amounts of data using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.